 We made a rule that for some of the popular, famous attractions (read Machu Picchu, Halong Bay, Angkor Wat) we would break the budget to do them properly, and scrimp and save elsewhere on the trip – we didn’t want to be disappointed by Halong Bay.
 So we booked a luxury two night cruise with Indochina Junk tours, with a beautiful boat, double room, banquets for breakfast, lunch and dinner and a small group of equally minded people.

-And so as quickly as it had arrived, it was time for us to leave the bay and head back to Hanoi.
+The following day (after the usual banquet of food) we visited a floating village where the community goes about its daily lives on the bay.
+It was a serene and tranquil place, with whole communities and their associated services (shops, schools) all floating alongside them.After all of the delicious food we’d eaten, we were keen for a bit of exercise!
+So we took a kayak out onto the bay and got up close and personal with the limestone karsts, giving us an even better view of the bay.And so as quickly as it had arrived, it was time for us to leave the bay and head back to Hanoi.
 Halong Bay is a beautiful place, and we feel lucky to have experienced it at its best.
 The boat, its crew, the route and the weather all combined to give us a unique view of one of the worlds most incredible sites.
 We would highly recommend it to anyone considering visiting Vietnam!